sydneybgarcia/sydswebsite/content/home/resources.md

 **Final Note**

 I am very open to talking with underrepresented minority students who want advice on applying for graduate school.
-I know process can be very stressful, and I am here to help!
+I know the process can be very stressful, and I am here to help!
 Please don't hesitate to reach out via email.